JuanantonioVYT/LobbyCore/README.md

-# LobbyCore
+# LobbyCore v1.1.5
-LobbyCore Configurable API 5.0.0 For MegaHosting Community
+LobbyCore Configurable API 5.0.0

+# Updates

+- Fixed "NotPermission" config
+- Added CHEST for ITEM cosmetics
+- Some codes were changed to order them
+- Removed protection, soon added new protection with config

 # Commands
 /hub - Back to the lobby

-# Added

-- Protection Added
-- Items Added
-- Join And Quit Added
-- Menus configurable Added

 # Permissions
 - lobbycore.use.fly
 - lobbycore.use.size
-- lobbycore.break
-- lobbycore.place
-- lobbycore.command.hub